Wild Arms: Twilight Venom

 Wild Arms: Twilight Venom (ワイルドアームズ トワイライトヴェノム) is a Japanese animated television series based on the Wild Arms series of video games.
 The series was animated by Bee Train, and directed by Itsuro Kawasaki and Kōichi Mashimo.
 Twilight Venom aired on WOWOW from October 18, 1999, to March 27, 2000, totaling 22 episodes.

 Plot

 The story follows the exploits of a gunslinger named Sheyenne Rainstorm, who is trapped in the body of a 10-year-old boy.
 Though he does know what happened to his old body, he is equipped with the powerful ARMS weapon, which is one of the most destructive weapons in the whole world.
-While imprisoned, he runs into the bandit Kiel Aronnax, vampire girl Mirabelle, and card-throwing dame Loretta.
-Once the quartet escape prison, they are equipped with a famous and mysterious ARMS weapon.
+While imprisoned, he runs into the bandit Kiel Aron Nax, vampire girl Mirabelle, and card-throwing dame Loretta.
+Once the quartet escapes prison, they are equipped with a famous and mysterious ARMS weapon.
 The series follows Sheyenne and his newfound allies as they search for the mystery of Sheyenne's missing body.
 Along the way, they discover more about the ARMS weapon and how it can change the fate of the world.